 Monarchs east of the Rockies migrate south to Central Mexico, overwintering in massive clusters in Oyamel Fir forests in 12 mountain areas in the states of México and Michoacán.

 Periodically, the population of overwintering western Monarchs drops precipitously.
-The year from hell was 2020, when the Xerces Society for Invertebrate Conservation counted only 1,901 for the west coast as a whole, from Mendocino County to Baja California.
-Numbers bounced back handsomely the next three years (more than 230,00 each year), but 2024 has evidenced a huge decline again, with a peak population of just 9,119 Monarchs.
+The year from hell was 2020, when the Xerces Society for Invertebrate Conservation counted only 1,901 for the entire west coast, from Mendocino County to Baja California.
+Numbers bounced back handsomely the next three years (more than 230,00 each year), but 2024 evidenced a huge decline again, with a peak population of just 9,119 Monarchs.

-Locally, numbers are down sharply at Albany Hill.
-There were only 8 or 10 on December 6th; at the same spot, there were 300 at this time last year.
-The largest (and only significant) local cluster seems to be in the Gill Tract Community Garden in Albany.
-There were roughly 200 Monarchs there on December 1st.
+Locally, 2024 numbers were down sharply at Albany Hill.
+There were only 8 or 10 on December 6th compared to roughly 300 at the same time the previous year.
+The largest (and only significant) local cluster in 2024 was in the Gill Tract Community Garden in Albany, with roughly 200 Monarchs on December 1st..